Genez-io/genezio/README.md

 })();
 ```

-See the examples folder for more examples.
+Check out the `./examples/` folder for more examples.

 ## Knwown issues